 PIES in Child Development

-Physical (P):
+Physical (P)

-Intellectual (I):
+Intellectual (I)

-- Curiosity, early problem-solving, language development and play-based learning.
+Curiosity, early problem-solving, language development and play-based learning.

-Emotional (E):
+Emotional (E)

-- Emotional regulation, attachment, early confidence building.
+Emotional regulation, attachment and early confidence building.

-Social (S):
+Social (S)

-- Parallel play, friendships, communication skills.
+Parallel play, friendships and communication skills.

 PIES in Adolescence